hoangduytran/blender-manual/manual/modeling/geometry_nodes/input/scene/object_info.rst

 Outputs
 =======

+Transform
+   :term:`Transformation Matrix` containing the location, rotation and scale of the object.
 Location
    Location of the object in world space.
 Rotation
    Rotation of the object in world space.
 Scale
    Scale of the object in world space.
 Geometry
    Geometry of the object in world space with all its modifiers applied.